carsonoid/adventofcode19/presentation/presentation.md

     O-------O  O-------O  O-------O  O-------O  O-------O
 ```

 So run 5 computers in a row, passing the output of one into the input of another.
 Easy!

-Until part 2:
+---

+## A Wild Part 2 Appears:

 > The Elves quickly talk you through rewiring the amplifiers into a feedback loop: